 Fact Sheet H5

-Summary: Parliament allocates some work to be done to people independent of Parliament, rather than by elected members.
+Summary: Parliament allocates some work to be done by people independent of Parliament, rather than by elected members.
 This work is done by specific public servants who have special status as Independent Officers of the Parliament.

 Victoria’s Independent Officers of Parliament are the: